architech-boards/T1040/source/qs.rst

  source ./SOURCE_THIS

 In this way you will have the build environment ready.
-Remember to unmount the image with the command:
+Finally Remember to unmount the image with the command:

 ::